BrendanCooney/marketing-for-devs-blog/README.md

 View a full list of user stories 	[here](https://github.com/BrendanCooney/marketing-for-devs-blog/issues)

 Here is a graphical representation of how the user stories were worked on in GitHub's projects section on the Canban board.
 All user stories were completed.
+To see a full list of all user stories and tests done for the user stories please see the [TESTING](TESTING.md) File.

 ![DevMark User Stories](https://res.cloudinary.com/dulvjkxha/image/upload/v1703623172/Pics/UserStoriesImage1_ty7dne.png)

 ## Technologies Used: